Rangiroa Travel Guide

 Why Should You Visit Rangiroa?

-Rangiroa is to scuba diving what Bora Bora is for the ultimate luxury vacation.
-It’s one of those destinations that’s on every serious diver’s bucket list.
-Come here if you’re already a certified diver and come here pretty much just for the diving.
+Rangiroa is for scuba diving, what Bora Bora is for the ultimate luxury vacation.
+It’s one of those destinations on every serious diver’s bucket list.
 Rangiroa is known for having the greatest chances of seeing ‘the big stuff’ like sharks, dolphins, and manta rays while offering superb drift dives.
-If you’re looking to do only a small number of dives and/or looking for something to do beyond scuba diving, consider Fakarava instead.

 Rangiroa Travel Guide Map